More of the 5th Water Sensitive Cities Conference will be online.

 - Building the business case for water sensitive cities

 - How do the CRCWSC’s tools fit together?
 Insights from the Integrated Case Studies

 - Key findings of the CRCWSC’s Integrated Research projects

 - User training in CRCWSC tools and products

 Download our draft program below.
 We will release detailed individual programs for each hub closer to the conference, once we have confirmed all speakers and sessions.
 We will let you know when the individual programs are available.

-- For each of our Essential Participants and Other Participants, we’re offering four free tickets.
+- Each of our Essential Participants and Other Participants receives four free tickets.

-- For each of our SME Associate Participants, we’re offering two free tickets.
+- Each of our SME Associate Participants receives two free tickets.

 We thank in advance our CRCWSC partners who will help bring the conference to you.
 Stay tuned for more details as we move closer to the date.